dwbutler/logstash-logger/README.md

 This is especially likely if you're using a threaded server such as Puma, since gems often change the log level of `Rails.logger` in a non thread-safe way.
 See [#17](https://github.com/dwbutler/logstash-logger/issues/17) for more information.

+### Sometimes two lines of JSON log messages get sent as one message
+If you're using UDP output and writing to a logstash listener, you are most likely encountering a bug in the UDP implementation of the logstash listener.
+There is no known fix at this time.
+See [#43](https://github.com/dwbutler/logstash-logger/issues/43) for more information.

 ## Breaking changes

 ### Version 0.5+